thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 For the state to be named after the entity, use ${entityName} as the name of the state.
 Thus during the action, you will be transitioned to a state that is called the same as the entity that took part in the action.

 {% include images-gallery.html imageCollection="entity-name" %}

+## Import dashboard

+You are able to import a dashboard in JSON format.
+To import a dashboard, you should go to the Dashboard group and click on the “+” button in the upper right corner of the page and choose “Import dashboard”.
+The dashboard import window should pop up, and you will be prompted to upload the JSON file and click "Import".

+{% include images-gallery.html imageCollection="import" preview='false' %}

 ## Export